mehulagg/gitlab/doc/user/project/code_owners.md

 # A member of the group or subgroup as Code Owner to a file
 file.md @user

-# All group members as Code Owners to a file
+# All group members as code owners to a file
 file.md @group-x

-# All subgroup members as Code Owners to a file
+# All subgroup members as code owners to a file
 file.md @group-x/subgroup-y

-# All group and subgroup members as Code Owners to a file
+# All group and subgroup members as code owners to a file
 file.md @group-x @group-x/subgroup-y
 ```

-### Code Owners Sections **(PREMIUM)**
+### Code owners sections **(PREMIUM)**

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/12137) in GitLab Premium 13.2 behind a feature flag, enabled by default.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/42389) in GitLab 13.4.

-Code Owner rules can be grouped into named sections.
+Code owner rules can be grouped into named sections.
 This allows for better
 organization of broader categories of Code Owner rules to be applied.
 Additionally, the usual guidance that only the last pattern matching the file is
 applied is expanded such that the last pattern matching _for each section_ is